danzabe-boris/Todo/README.md

 2. Run the following command to build and run the application: `mvn spring-boot:run`.
 3. The application will be accessible at `http://localhost:8080/`.

-## Conclusion
-This project is a simple yet comprehensive demonstration of how to develop Spring MVC web applications using Spring Boot.
-It provides a good starting